apache/spark/python/docs/source/user_guide/ps_options.rst

 =============================== ============== =====================================================
 Option                          Default        Description
 =============================== ============== =====================================================
-display.max_rows                1000           This sets the maximum number of rows Koalas should
+display.max_rows                1000           This sets the maximum number of rows pandas on Spark should
                                                output when printing out various output.
 For example, this value determines the number of rows to be shown at the repr() in a dataframe.
 Set `None` to unlimit the input length.
-Default is 1000. compute.max_rows                1000           'compute.max_rows' sets the limit of the current Koalas DataFrame.
+Default is 1000. compute.max_rows                1000           'compute.max_rows' sets the limit of the current pandas on Spark DataFrame.
 Set `None` to unlimit the input length.
 When the limit is set, it is executed by the shortcut by collecting the data into the driver, and then using the pandas API.
 If the limit is unset, the